How to Apply

 Our Students Excel on the NCLEX

 Florida Southern graduates boast a 100% first-time National Council Licensure Examination (NCLEX) pass rate.

 The integration of theoretical knowledge with clinical practice is a vital aspect of your nursing education at Florida Southern.

 View the Direct Entry Nursing (BSN) Brochure

-The baccalaureate degree in nursing at Florida Southern College is accredited by the Commission on Collegiate Nursing Education. (http://www.ccneaccreditation.org)
+The baccalaureate degree program in nursing at Florida Southern College is accredited by the Commission on Collegiate Nursing Education. (http://www.ccneaccreditation.org)

 Unlike other schools, which make you wait until your junior year before starting your nursing program, you begin the nursing program in your first year.